corespark-io/community/README.md

 Additionally, if you feel that a member has positively contributed to the community, we welcome positive reports as well!

+### Administration of Reports

+When a report is submitted via GitHub or email, the administration process remains the same.

+1. Make sure that we have enough information to investigate the report.
+For a report to be sufficient, we should be able to fill out the [Report JSON Schema](#report-json-schema), at a minimum.
+  - If the report was submitted via email you do not need a corresponding `issue` number.
+  - Admin notes are not required for these statuses:
+    - `OPEN`
+    - `IN_REVIEW`
+    - `RESOLVED`
+2. File the report in the `Reports` tab of the `Community Members List` spreadsheet.
+3. Update the member's JSON file to include the report in the `reports` array, following the [Report JSON Schema](#report-json-schema) ensuring that the information matches exactly with the spreadsheet.

+#### Additional notes

+- We should be setting the status to "Open" when we first receive the report.
+If you are actively investigating it, you can set it to "In Review".
+- The statuses in the spreadsheet will always have a corresponding status in the [consts.ts](./src/consts.ts) file (`REPORT_STATUSES`).
+This also applies to the report `type` (`REPORT_TYPES`).
+-

 #### Appealing a report

 Any member is able to appeal a report against them.
 To do so, please email [community-member-reports@corespark.io](community-member-reports@corespark.io) with your appeal using this template: